ChuseCubr/RM-Docket/README.md

 Labels have built-in hover actions to change their own style, but you can extend these hover actions.
 (Built-in actions are appended to CSV actions.)

+## Installation

+Go to the [releases tab](https://github.com/ChuseCubr/RM-Docket/releases), download the .rmskin file, and open it with Rainmeter.

 ## Important notes

 Times must be in a `HH:MM` 24-hour format in order to work properly (see banner or download skin for an example).